 During this period we see an ever-increasing number of bears freshly emerged from their dens each day.
 The greater numbers of bears we see each day, the better the chances are that the next bear spotted will be the well-furred trophy you are looking for.

 We access the hunting grounds from our starting point here in Port Lions by several modes of transportation.
 The main method of transportation is our 40′ boat the Amy Lorese.
 This vessel is very well appointed and incredibly sea worthy.
 We are able to use this boat as a base camp when hunting two of the areas that we use.
 This allows for a very comfortable hunt with nearly all the comforts of home.
-We also use this boat for transportation to and from our favorite camp locations.
+We also use a 4 seat RAZOR to access the backcountry from the lodge.

 Kodiak Island Fall Brown Bear Hunting is also an incredible North American trophy hunting experience.